amirzex/amirzex/README.md

 # 💫 About Me:
-I'm Amirhossein Nasrollahpour, a front-end developer passionate about crafting user-friendly web apps with JavaScript, React, Next.js, and TypeScript.
-Currently building a housing project with Next.js and TypeScript, I'm always exploring ways to create scalable, high-performance applications.
-My goal is to grow as a developer, contribute to meaningful projects, and eventually work with big tech companies where I can make a real impact.
+Hi, I'm Amirhossein Nasrollahpour — a front-end developer passionate about building clean, high-performance web apps with JavaScript, React, Next.js, and TypeScript.
+I thrive on solving complex API integration challenges and designing smooth data flows that make front-end systems feel effortless.
+I actively use AI tools to accelerate development, improve code quality, and explore smarter solutions—without losing the human touch.
+Currently expanding my stack into back-end development with Node.js and Express to become a more full-circle engineer.
+My goal is to grow, contribute to impactful projects, and eventually work with big tech teams where I can make a real difference.
+Let's build something meaningful.

 ## 🌐 Socials: